CESNET/libnetconf2/FAQ.md

 __A:__ You are using *libssh* that was compiled with *gcrypt* library as the crypto backend.
 It does not support default SSH keys generated during *netopeer2-server* installation.
-To fix, disable suport for this backend when compiling *libssh* so that some other one is used.
+To fix, disable support for this backend when compiling *libssh* so that some other one is used.

 __Q: When a new NETCONF session is being created, I see the error:__